Deja Vu: Once Again, Little Andrew Giuliani Mimics His Father

-Category: World Politics Hits: 4Our Justice Department should be independent of politics.
+Category: World Politics Hits: 5Our Justice Department should be independent of politics.
 Enough is enough. -- Andrew Giuliani Poor Andrew.
 He doesn't really know who he is, so he's still imitating his father -- and his fake outrage.
 He doesn't even do it well --although he does deliver a cheap shot against Hunter Biden.
 Rudy's son Andrew Giuliani brings Hunter Biden into the FBI raid:"The only piece of evidence that they did not take up there today was the only piece of incriminating evidence that is in there — and it does not belong to my father, it belongs to the current president's son." pic.twitter.com/sThnLZxazX — The Recount (@therecount) April 28, 2021 Now that he's no longer the official Trump sports liaison ($95,000 yearly), where he coordinated visits from sports teams to the White House, he's probably all at loose ends.

 Read more https://crooksandliars.com/2021/04/deja-vu-once-again-little-andrew-giuliani